tommycho1223/Power_Outage_Analysis/README.md

   frameborder="0"
 ></iframe>

-From the first graph, we can see that different climate regions show varying outage durations. `Northeast` and `Central` regions appear to have more frequent long-duration outages, while `Hawaii` and `West North Central` have shorter durations with fewer outliers.
-On the other hand, significant outliers, which are above `40,000` hours are present across multiple regions such as `East North Central` and `Northeast`, etc.
+From the boxplot, I can see that different climate regions show varying outage durations. `Northeast`, `South` and `Central` regions appear to have more frequent long-duration outages, while `West North Central` have shorter durations with fewer outliers.
+On the other hand, significant outliers, which are above `40,000` hours are present across multiple regions such as `East North Central` and `Northeast`, etc. The median outage duration is relatively low across most regions, which means while long outages occur, the majority of outages are shorter in duration.

+I create a scatter plot to show the relationship between anomaly level and outage duration.

 <iframe
   src="assets/duration_vs_anomaly_level.html"